 Office of Labor Standards Enforcement: The San Francisco Office of Labor Standards Enforcement is responsible for enforcing the Employer requirements of the Health Care Security Ordinance and Healthy Airport Ordinance.

 San Francisco Department of Public Health (SFDPH): SFDPH is a government entity run by the City and County of San Francisco.
-San Francisco Health Plan is the third party administrator of SF City Option, and SF MRA on behalf of SFDPH.
+San Francisco Health Plan is the third-party administrator (TPA) of SF City Option, and SF MRA on behalf of SFDPH.

 SF MRA Enrollment Form: A form submitted by Employees to determine if they are eligible for an SF MRA with SF City Option.
 An Employee may be eligible if their Employer has made payments on their behalf to our program.

 SF MRA: A program from the City and County of San Francisco that allows eligible employees to get reimbursed for their and their family’s eligible health care expenses.
-Employees with employer contributions to SF City Option on their behalf who live outside of San Francisco, are under age 18, or have health insurance through an employer, spouse, parent, Medi-Cal, or Medicare might be eligible for SF MRA.
+Employees with employer contributions to SF City Option might be eligible for SF MRA.
 Funds in an SF MRA may be used for eligible health care expenses, including out-of-pocket costs related to medical, dental, and vision care products and services.